Woodland Improvement Grant – Restructuring Regeneration

 This option aims to improve the biodiversity, resilience and species diversity of woodlands in the long term.

 This will be achieved through restructuring their age and species composition at the point of re-planting following felling.
-Restructuring Scotland's woodlands will help deliver against the outcomes in the Scottish Forestry Strategy.
+Restructuring Scotland’s woodlands will help deliver against the outcomes in Scotland's Forestry Strategy 2019-2029.

 Grant support for restructuring regeneration has been approved by the European Union on the basis that we are providing a contribution to the extra costs of species diversity over the most dominant species in Scotland, namely Sitka spruce.